Marxist–Leninist Party of the Philippines

-The Marxist–Leninist Party of the Philippines (Marxista–Leninistang Partido ng Pilipinas) is a communist party in the Philippines with an ongoing conflict with the Philippine government through its armed wing, the Rebolusyonaryong Hukbong Bayan (RHB).
+The Marxist–Leninist Party of the Philippines (Marxista–Leninistang Partido ng Pilipinas) is a communist party in the Philippines with an ongoing conflict against the Philippine government through its armed wing, the Rebolusyonaryong Hukbong Bayan (RHB).

 History

 The group, which operates mainly in Central Luzon, was formed in 1998, when it broke away from the Communist Party of the Philippines because of ideological differences.

 In 2002, the first the surrender of some leaders began, especially due to the harsh conditions they were in at the mountain camps.
 On March 3 of 2003, members of the MLPP-RHB members killed a Tanod in Purok 1, barangay Barruya, Pampanga.

 In May 4 of 2003, ten Marxist–Leninist Party of the Philippines-Rebolusyonaryong Hukbong Bayan (MLPP-RHB) were killed after an encounter with government forces in Barangay Taposo in Candelaria, Zambales 24th Infantry Battalion, found two M14 rifles, an M16 rifle, four grenades, 307 bullets for an M-60, a two-way radio, a binocular, 22 backpacks containing the insurgents’ personal belongings and documents said army members.